-We hear it frequently that chocolate is a good anti-oxidant and has, therefore, health advantages (pop over to this web-site).
+We hear it frequently that chocolate is a good anti-oxidant and has, therefore, health advantages (Get More Information).
 So what’s an anti-oxidant agent and how does it work.
 It’s not difficult to explain and there’s research available for people who need more information.
 Generally, however, one should look upon it as a tool that counter-acts disease.
 It does this by’tapping’ itself onto a free radicle, which is a disorder laden molecule searching for a mobile to engage.

 Anyone with a background in chemistry, even at college level, will understand how molecules of thing join with others to form elements.
 They comprise a nucleus with an electric charge that has room for reverse charges to attach to it.
 In other words they have either a positive or a negative charge.

 As they enter the body they search for cells which can be robbed of electrons.
 This causes damage which, over time, can manifest as conditions which range from aging of the human body to cancer.